 THE Limerick Leader is delighted to announce the publication of the second edition of the hugely popular Yesteryears book.

-Featuring 140 pages of fascinating photographs from one of the most extensive archives in the region, Yesteryears Volume II will go on sale next weekend.
+Featuring 140 pages of fascinating photographs from one of the most extensive archives in the region, Yesteryears Volume II will go on sale in shops this Wednesday.

 Page after page of black and white photographs open a window into Limerick's past to offer a unique insight into life in the city and county from the 1960s up to the late 1990s.

 “In the Limerick Leader we are fortunate to have hundreds of thousands of photographic negatives, many of which have yet to be published,” explained Eugene Phelan, editor of the Limerick Leader.